Spinal Cord Injuriescolor-overlay

 Spinal Cord Injuries

 “My son Aaron age 19, was a seat-belted back seat passenger involved in a single vehicle accident.
 There were no drugs or alcohol involved in this accident.
 My son received a star burst fracture of the C7 vertebrae.
 This caused him to become an incomplete quadriplegic.
 There are no words to describe the grief and shock our family felt.
 During the initial stages of my son’s treatment I was quickly learning the complications and future care needs associated with an injury of this magnitude.
 At this time I was being asked to sign insurance forms and speak with adjusters from ICBC.
 I was hearing terms such as “part 7”.
 I decided to retain a personal liability lawyer to ensure my son would receive the best care and rehabilitation possible, and that his future care needs would be addressed.
 I obtained the names of six law firms and lawyers.
 I interviewed them all.
-We felt most comfortable with Brain & Injury Law (Collette Parsons Corrin).
+We felt most comfortable with Parsons Corrin LLP.
 With their help, we assembled a team of dedicated and knowledgeable professionals.
 No area of my son’s representation or rehabilitation was left unattended to.
 Almost 4 years later my son has had a remarkable recovery.
 He is walking and has full body function, with some neurological deficits.
-I can attribute this to his unwavering dedication to rehabilitation and Brain & Injury Law’s devoted team.
+I can attribute this to his unwavering dedication to rehabilitation and Parsons Corrin LLP’s devoted team.
 If you are reading this letter you have my deepest sympathy.
-Should you or your family need to retain a personal liability lawyer, I believe that you would be well served by Brain & Injury Law (Collette Parsons Corrin).” – JGT
+Should you or your family need to retain a personal liability lawyer, I believe that you would be well served by Parsons Corrin LLP.”

 As in Aaron’s case, spinal cord injuries are traumatic both physically and emotionally for injury survivors and their families.